 The primary outcomes of interest are informed by the findings of the patient forum (as described in chapter 3).
 As a measure of patient reported pain and function, we used the absolute change in Oxford Hip and Knee scores (OHS and OKS)26 27.
 Each question is scored between 0 meaning worse symptoms and 4 denoting least symptoms.
 Scores from these 12 questions are added getting a total score spanning from 0 the worst possible and 48 the best possible score.
 We calculated the difference between the total scores 6-months after the operation and at baseline to obtain a measure of change associated with the surgery.

 Further outcomes included the proportion of complications at 6-months after surgery.
+For a list of the ICD 10 codes used to identify complications of surgery see Report Supplementary Material File 1.
 We defined complications as one or more from the following list: stroke (excluding transient ischaemic attack), respiratory infection, acute myocardial infarction, pulmonary embolism/deep vein thrombosis, urinary tract infection, wound disruption, surgical site infection, fracture after implant, complication of prosthesis, neurovascular injury, acute renal failure and blood transfusion.
+For a list of the OPCS4 codes used to identify blood transfusion complication see Report Supplementary Material File 2.
 Length of stay was calculated as the number of days between the hospital admission and discharge date.
 We estimated the inpatient cost relating to the index episode using NHS reference costs from 2015/1631.
 We estimated the mean cost per bed day based on the healthcare resource use (HRG) for each patient and their LOS.
+For methods to support the estimation of bed day cost see Report Supplementary Material File 3.

 Predictor variables